 Email a Task to Several Folders

-To do this, list all the Folder names you would like to include the task in, seperate the Folder names with commas, and make sure to include square brackets around the Folder list.
-Unless you specify a status, the task’s workflow is taken from the first Folder in the list.
+To do this, list all the folder names you would like to include the task in, separate the folder names with commas, and make sure to include square brackets around the folder list.
+Unless you specify a status, the task’s workflow is taken from the first folder in the list.

 Create a Milestone Task

 Instead of including start and due date, specify only the due date : [MM/DD].